High and dry: Alpine resorts grapple with climate change

 “Maybe we have to get away from focusing solely on growth, and promote Alpine areas as good habitats for living, not just for tourism,” she said.

-Listed cable car companies Bergbahnen Engelberg Truebsee Titlis Bet AG and Jungfraubahn Holding AG, cite year-round visitors from Asia - especially China and India - as important sources of income.
+Listed cable car companies Bergbahnen Engelberg Truebsee Titlis Bet AG (TIBN.S) and Jungfraubahn Holding AG (JFN.S), cite year-round visitors from Asia - especially China and India - as important sources of income.

 Asked about sustainability, Titlis marketing director Peter Reinle said the firm’s prospects were good for the next 50 years.
 “We as a single entity can not solve the whole climate problem.
 Politicians have to provide framework conditions.”